fdartayre/escurl/README.md

 # Description

 `escurl` is a Bash script acting as a command line wrapper around `curl` to interact with the REST APIs of Elasticsearch and Kibana.
+All `curl` options are supported but calling multiple APIs on the same command line is not supported.

 # Configuration